top of page

 In the spring we will be offering their babies for sale which will be 50% Nigerian 50% Oberhasli.

-Since the grass is not growing anymore we are keeping our herd in a large wooded pen and feeding them hay, even thought this is not the best food for the new goats since they are growing they have still gained weight and hopefully will be at a good weight before the cold puts additional strain on their bodies.
+Since the grass is not growing anymore we are keeping our herd in a large, wooded pen and feeding them hay, even though this is not the best food for the new goats since they are growing, they have still gained weight and hopefully will be good and ready for the cold winter months.

 Flora enjoying some vining weeds